From May tulips to August sunflowers, Michigan is abloom through spring and summer.

 Admission: Donations appreciated

-Don’t want to miss any of these beautiful blooms and gardens?
-Pin this post now to reference later!
+Don’t want to miss any of these beautiful blooms and Michigan gardens?
+Save the image below to your Michigan travel board on Pinterest now to reference this Michigan flower guide later!